emilienschultz/activetigger/DEPLOY.md

 ### NVIDIA driver

+If the command `nvidia-smi` does not work you need to install the NVIDIA driver on your host machine.

-You first have to install the Nvidia card driver available here: https://www.nvidia.com/en-us/drivers/ It is recommended to use the package method rather than the "runner" one.
+You have to install the Nvidia card driver available here: https://www.nvidia.com/en-us/drivers/ It is recommended to use the package method rather than the "runner" one.

-For Ubuntu for instance we've successfully tested the package method documented here: https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#ubuntu-installation-network
+For Ubuntu for instance we've successfully tested the package method documented here: https://developer.nvidia.com/cuda-12-5-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=22.04&target_type=deb_network

+You can also follow the guidelines here : https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#ubuntu-installation-network

 ### NVIDIA Container Toolkit

+To use the GPU inside docker you need to install the NVIDIA Container Toolkit.

 Make sure to install NVIDIA Container Toolkit by following [official installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).